Are you completely at a loss when it comes to using on page SEO to improve your websites search engine rankings?

 People often go SEO crazy in regards to the ALT attribute.
 Your images do not need to be stuffed with keywords.
 When using the ALT attribute, just correctly describe what the image is.
 In the ever changing world of “semantic searches”, this is becoming really important.
 (Semantics search is Google’s effort to determine the meanings of phrases and words through the context around them.)

-” Semantic search seeks to improve search accuracy by understanding searcher intent and the contextual meaning of terms. “
+Semantic search seeks to improve search accuracy by understanding the searcher’s intent and the contextual meaning of terms to generate more relevant results.Wikipedia

 Also, give the file a name that correctly describes the image and includes your keyword.